kabisa/theguild.nl/drafts/when-elixirs-performance-becomes-rust-y.md

 # Post title: When Elixir's performance becomes Rust-y

-Elixir is a good language to develop fault tolerant and predictable performant systems.
-However, it lends itself worse to heavy computational demands.
-What can we do to improve this?
+Elixir is a good language to develop fault tolerant and predictable, performant systems.
+However for heavy computational work it's less suitable.
+How can we keep using Elixir for the things it's good at, but achieve better performance for computational heavy work?

 The post assumes basic Elixir knowledge.
 Rust knowledge is not required.